-If you’re looking for a delicious vegetarian curry dish for this week’s fakeaway, this simple Slow Cooker Dahl is bursting with flavour.
+If you’re looking for a delicious vegetarian family meal for this week’s fakeaway, this simple Slow Cooker Dahl is bursting with flavour.

 With a base of lentils and butternut squash, it is nutritious AND affordable.

-Not only does this tick the boxes for ‘healthy’ and ‘flavour’, we’re also looking at reducing our meat intake and keeping costs satisfyingly low for this slow cooker fakeaway in the series.
+Not only does this tick the boxes for ‘healthy’ and ‘flavour’, this recipe helps us to reduce our meat intake and keep costs satisfyingly low for this slow cooker fakeaway.

 A Slow Cooker Dahl just feels good while you’re eating it, and, like always, the hard work is done hours in advance with these slow cooker recipes!